Agents

 What it is

 An Agent is an AI automation worker inside your Space.
-Agents respond to triggers (manual commands, schedules, webhooks, domain events) and take action: creating tasks, updating records, sending notifications, or chaining into other agents.
+Agents respond to triggers (manual commands, schedules, webhooks, activity events) and take action: creating tasks, updating records, sending notifications, or chaining into other agents.

 When to use it